Prcpltwfkwd-TW/EOF/README.md

 single_EOF.explained
 ```

-For the multi 2-dimensional variable combined EOF case:
+For the multi-variate 2-dimensional EOF case:

 ```
 import numpy as np